Biden, Fauci join forces with YouTube creators to combat Gen Z vaccine hesitancy

 - Oops!Something went wrong.Please try again later.

-WASHINGTON— President Joe Biden and Dr. Anthony Fauci are collaborating with a group of popular YouTube creators in a series of virtual interviews to combat rising vaccine hesitancy among younger Americans as part of the White Houses’ broader push to get a majority of the country vaccinated by July 4.
+WASHINGTON — President Biden and Dr. Anthony Fauci are collaborating with a group of popular YouTube creators in a series of virtual interviews to combat rising vaccine hesitancy among younger Americans as part of the White House’s broader push to get a majority of the country vaccinated by July 4.

-In the YouTube interviews slated for release Monday, Biden and Fauci attempt to quell fears from parents who doubt the efficacy and safety of vaccinating their young children, address rumors of a federally mandated vaccine passports, and push vaccination as a social responsibility.
+In the YouTube interviews slated for release Monday, Biden and Fauci attempt to quell fears from parents who doubt the efficacy and safety of vaccinating their young children, address rumors of a federally mandated vaccine passports and push vaccination as a social responsibility.
 The interviews also highlight the administration’s new partnership with rideshare companies Uber and Lyft, which now through Independence Day are offering free trips to and from designated vaccination sites across the country.

 “I think it’s an obligation, an obligation to make sure that even if it’s an even small percentage possibility that you could be a carrier and spread the disease, that you have an obligation,” Biden tells Gutierrez in one video, adding that the country has “the most generous, the most informed, the most caring generation coming up.”

 Speaking to Peterson and Vins of Brave Wilderness, Biden also highlighted vaccinations as a social responsibility for youth.
-Young people “should not be afraid of the notion that they’re going to get a needle in their arm, that's number one, because it doesn’t hurt,” he says.
+Young people “should not be afraid of the notion that they’re going to get a needle in their arm, that’s No. 1, because it doesn’t hurt,” he said.

-That number spiked significantly compared to polling conducted in March of last year, when at the time only 5 percent of Gen Z adults said they wouldn’t get the vaccine if offered.
+That number spiked significantly compared with polling conducted in March of last year, when only 5 percent of Gen Z adults said they wouldn’t get the vaccine if offered.

 Vins told Yahoo News the interview was an opportunity to arm their viewers, many of whom regularly watch their videos with their family, with the most accurate vaccine information available.